FabianWe/postfix/README.md

 The aim is to provide you with an easy to install mail server that simply works but leaves you free to extend it until it fits your needs.

+## Getting started
+You should take a look at the example [docker-compose.yml](./docker-compose.yml) in this repository.
+It contains the most basic setup.
+The first thing you see in this file is the database (mariadb:).
+This is used as our mysql database to store all the stuff required for authentication.
+We create a volume for the data and also another volume *./docker-entrypoint-initdb.d:/docker-entrypoint-initdb.d*.
+So locally we need to create a directory *docker-entrypoint-initdb.d*.
+This directory contains a collection of sql scripts that will be executed when starting the database.
+In it you should add a file to initialize the mysql database.
+Luckily you don't have to write it yourself, it can be found in this repository: [mail.sql](./mail.sql).
+So just add the file to *docker-entrypoint-initdb.d* and it will create the database with all required tables for you.

 ## Configure Postfix
 The image ships some reasonable (I hope so) configuration files, you can find them in the [default_conf](./default_conf) directory.
 In order to change some settings you can create a *postconf* directory and mount it in the container at */postconf*.
 So create your own configuration files here.
 So to change the default configuration copy a default file and change some lines.
 All those files weill be included in the postfix configuration dir (the one that is usually found at /etc/postfix).